samhuyr/BIO-CARD/README.md

 ## 📄 License

 Personal use.
-Feel free to fork and customise for your own bio site.
+Feel free to fork and customise for your own bio site or you can contact me to customize it for you.